All-Active HA for NGINX Plus on the Google Cloud Platform

 - External IP – Ephemeral (the default)

-- Boot disk and local disks – Uncheck the checkbox labeled Delete boot disk when when instance is deleted.
+- Boot disk and local disks – Uncheck the checkbox labeled Delete boot disk when instance is deleted.

 - Additional disks – No changes